insilico/plink/README.md

 The latest stable source release of PLINK (1.07) has been modified by our research group, [In Silico](http://insilico.utulsa.edu).
 All of the modifications are licensed GPLv2, same as PLINK.
-Our changes, also highlighted in the Changelog file, are:
+Our changes, also highlighted in the ChangeLog file, are:

-* Addition of a complete Autotools build system (./configure && make && make install)
+* Addition of a complete Autotools build system (`./configure && make && make install`)
 * Creation of PLINK library (libplink) that exposes functionality that may be imported by third-party software
 * OpenMP support in epistasis calculation
 * Numeric attribute support (currently only available in library)
+* zlib is now a required library

 ### Dependencies ###
 * The libz/zlib compression library is required, but this is installed by default